alanwsmith/netlify-nextjs-next-auth-v3-test/README.md

 a Layout wrapper component with NextAuth V3 in Nextjs.

+You can see a live example [here](https://aws-nextjs-nextauth-v3-layout-props-example.netlify.app)

 Checkout the index.js file for more details

+---

 To run it, clone the repo, then install the node modules with